firefly-engineering/src/docs/src/architecture.md

 ---

 This architecture represents a thoughtful balance between the benefits of monorepo development and the importance of ecosystem compatibility, providing a foundation for scalable, maintainable, and developer-friendly software development.

+The key innovation is **guaranteed toolchain synchronization** through a single source of truth configuration that eliminates the traditional "two toolchains" problem.
+By having both shell and Buck2 reference identical Nix derivations, we ensure developers never encounter "works on my machine" issues caused by toolchain version drift.
+See [Toolchain Synchronization](./design/toolchain-synchronization.md) for the complete design.